-This dramatic cleft cut in the High Atlas mountains is a woderful Ourika valley excursion from Marrakech (45 minutes by car).
-The valley sides tower preciptously above the mass of emerald green fields on the valley floor.
+This dramatic cleft cut in the High Atlas mountains is a wonderful Ourika valley excursion from Marrakech (45 minutes by car).
+The valley sides tower precipitously above the mass of emerald green fields on the valley floor.
 In summer, when Marrakech swelters in the sun, this small Ourika valley is full of escaping Marrakshis, camping and picnicking and having a whale of a time.

 In winter the valley is susceptible to flash floods which can cause tremendous damage.
 The worst of these in August 1995 resulted in the loss of hundreds of lives.

-There is good walking localley, with seven waterfalls hidden in a side valley across the river, and it is a good starting point for further afield.
+There is good walking locally, with seven waterfalls hidden in a side valley across the river, and it is a good starting point for further afield.